Prag8855/aab/content/guides/cancel-bvg-yearly-ticket.md

 ## How to cancel online

 You can cancel your BVG yearly ticket [on the BVG website](https://abo.bvg.de/de/).
-Go [here](https://abo.bvg.de/de/subscriber/register), enter your customer number (*Kundennummer*), and cancel your subscription.
+Go to [abo.bvg.de](https://abo.bvg.de/de/subscriber/register), enter your customer number (*Kundennummer*), and cancel your subscription.

 ## How to cancel by post